-The average lactating woman (who is breastfeeding a newborn) produces between 25 and 32 ounces of milk every 24 hours.
-Which would mean a 325 – 500 calorie deficit.
+The average lactating woman (who is breastfeeding a newborn) produces between 25 and 32 ounces of milk every 24 hours; this results in a 325 – 500 calorie deficit.
 Calculations are shown below.

 You would then also need to take into consideration the amount of energy needed to produce that milk.
 Production efficiency is 80%, therefore, this would be your calculation: 40 * 20 = 800 / 0.8 = 1000.
 That’s a total of 1000 calories needed extra per day to produce 40 ounces of milk.

-But, your metabolism is tweaked during breastfeeding to help you use your calories more efficiently and therefore you need less calories.
+But, your metabolism is tweaked during breastfeeding, to help you use your calories more efficiently, and therefore you need fewer calories.

-Once you have this amount we need to minus the postpartum basal metabolism (you get more out of your calories when breastfeeding).
-This is the average amount.
-This differs:
+Once you have this amount, we need to subtract the postpartum basal metabolism (you get more out of your calories when breastfeeding).
+The following are average amounts.

-Therefore this mother would add an extra 450 calories to her expended calories for the day when working out how many calories she burns altogether.
+Therefore this mother would add an additional 450 calories to her expended calories for the day when working out how many calories she burns altogether.

 32 * 20 / 0.8 – 500 = 300

-The amount of calories you consume will also depend on your
+The number of calories you consume will also depend on your

-be a little more peckish than usual, you just need to listen to your body.
+Most lactating women will be a little more peckish than usual; you need to listen to your body.